- Plug-and-play 6-axis robot arm

 - Press start in the app to begin running the arm and recording!

-Are OrcaVue GlamBots difficult to operate?
+Are OrcaVue Glambots difficult to operate?

-OrcaVue GlamBots were designed for simplicity.
+OrcaVue Glambots were designed for simplicity.
 Operators simply select a “move” from a list pre-programmed paths.
 Most moves also allow the operator to select the height of the subject and the number of people in the shot to keep it from zooming in too close.
 The connected app start the robot, records the move, and then makes it available for sharing.

-The GlamBot arm is designed to “give” if it encounters an obstruction.
+The OrcaVue Glambot arm is designed to “give” if it encounters an obstruction.
 Often it can simply readjust after such an encounter.
 But in the case that it needs to be “re-homed,” simply place the arm into glide mode by pressing the red switch at top of arm for half a second.
 A buzzer will sound and the LED light will blink several times to indicate that the arm is about to go limp.
 When it does, simply push the arm back into the storage bracket, watching the two indicators which illuminate when the arm is completely reseated.
 When they are both green, press the red button again.
 The arm will re-energize and is now ready to return to operation.
-This process usually takes about 10 seconds.
+This process usually takes about 20 seconds.

-What cameras can be used with the OrcaVue GlamBot?
+What cameras can be used with the OrcaVue Glambot?

 Why doesn’t it work with mirrorless/DSLR cameras?